Energy & Resource Alternatives

 What is “Energy & Resource Alternatives”?

-The challenge for this category is to encourage the adoption of clean energy alternatives that are sustainable and have the potential for broad impact.
+The challenge for this category is to encourage the adoption of clean energy and resource alternatives that are sustainable and have the potential for broad impact.
 Proposals may focus on the design, development, or delivery of sustainable energy solutions and can be domestic or international in scope.
 However, all proposals should clearly demonstrate the relationship between the proposed intervention and its impact on the environment.

 Solutions may focus on several areas, including but not limited to: (1) clean, renewable energy technology; (2) land/watershed management; (3) climate change adaptation; (4) ecosystem recovery and/or maintenance; (5) source reduction/waste prevention.